 I spent several hours today visiting Answers in Genesis’ Creation Museum in Petersburg Kentucky.
 In this blog post, I’m going to talk about my visit there and my thoughts about the Museum and its presentation.

 The Creation Museum is located just off I-275 in northern Kentucky.
 It’s a picturesque area, with lots of flat land and copious vegetation.
 A few miles down the road is the Cincinnati airport, making the location ideal for anyone to visit from anywhere in the United States.
 The Museum also has agreements with local hotels, allowing for people who make reservations using a special promo code to receive a discount.
-The museum itself sits on it’s own on a spacious property adorned with shrubs.
+The museum itself sits on its own on a spacious property adorned with shrubs.
 Inside the front doors, there is a spacious atrium, with a few outside vendors and a bookstore.
 Adorning this front hall are several dinosaur models and a woolly mammoth skeleton.

 The exhibits start immediately after the atrium.
 The theme running throughout the whole Museum is Ken Ham’s “Seven C’s of Creation”.
 Those Cs are “Creation, Corruption, Catastrophe, Confusion, Christ, Cross, and Consummation.”
 Before reaching the first exhibit dedicated to those C’s, the Museum lays a background for its visitors by comparing God’s Word to man’s word.
 It does this in multiple ways, using dinosaurs, ancestry trees as seen below, and particularly the fossil “Lucy” evolutionists are so partial to.

 Having made the comparison between God’s Word and man’s word, the Museum then compares the outcomes of following each one.
 It does this by introducing Biblical characters who wrote sections of God’s Word on paper, such as the three men below, and showing forth the hope the Scriptures provide.
-This is contrasted against the hopelessness of modern humanism.
+This is contrasted with the hopelessness of modern humanism.
 As I walked through the area displaying the results of evolutionary teaching, I jotted down one word: depressing.
 The Museum pulls no punches, describing evolution’s results, such as pornography, teen pregnancy, abortion, suicide etc.

 Isaiah, Moses, and David